-To achieve further improvements, the Agency has installed floor-by-floor energy monitoring meters with Remote Monitoring Systems (RMS) in JUBs.
-The current 3-year cycle of Energy Audits for all 48 JUBs has been completed.
-In line with the new Building Energy Codes, EMSD recommended a new 8-year cycle for the next round of audits.
-Follow-up actions in response to audit results are include the removal of unnecessary light fittings for those offices with excessive illumination level identified in the audits and encouragement of users to adopt good practices in the office such as installing timers for electrical appliances, switching off computers when leaving the office and task lighting, etc. The Agency also performed regular checks to ensure that users and Property Management Agents carry out energy saving measures.
+To achieve further improvements, the Agency has installed floor-by-floor energy monitoring meters with Remote Monitoring Systems (RMS) in a number of JUBs.
+The current 3-year cycle (from 2009 - 2011) of Energy Audit for all of the 48 JUBs has been completed.
+In view of the 10-year duration applicable to commercial buildings and commercial portions of composite buildings as specified in the new Building Energy Codes, EMSD has recommended a new 8-year cycle for the next round of audit.

+Follow-up actions in response to audit results are being implemented.
+Energy-saving measures implemented include the removal of unnecessary light fittings for those offices with excessive illumination level identified in the audit and encouragement of users to adopt good practices in the office such as installing timers for electrical appliances, switching off computers when leaving the office, and task lighting etc. The Agency also performs regular checks to ensure that users and Property Management Agents carry out energy-saving measures.
 Motion sensors have been installed for the escalators at Queensway Government Offices, Aberdeen Fisheries and Management Office and Harbour Building to save energy.

 As a means of monitoring electricity consumption, the Agency records monthly statistics on total power consumption of JUBs and conveys them to the Building Management Committee (BMC) of each JUB.
 At every BMC meeting, energy-saving is a standing item on the agenda for a thorough review of the results obtained in the previous period and planning future energy-saving strategies.
-With the floor-by-floor energy monitoring meters installed in various JUBs, PMAs are now able to closely monitor the power consumption of individual floors.
+With the completion of the installation of floor-by-floor energy monitoring meters in various JUBs, PMAs are now able to closely monitor the power consumption of individual floors.
 This will alert the user bureaux/departments in JUBs and the Agency to any irregularities and enable the user to examine them and develop remedial measures in collaboration with the Agency's works agents and PMAs.